cs10/fa24/syllabus.md

 Lab assignments will be submitted to Gradescope.
 There will be two assignments for each lab: one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
 In our lab sections (which are held in SDH-200), TAs and Tutors will be available to help you with the problems.

 Lab X will be due the day that Lab X+1 is scheduled, at midnight.
 That is, each lab is due at midnight on the day that the next lab is released.
-For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Wednesday, then Lab-12 will be due at midnight on Wednesday.There will be 18 graded labs (there's no submission or credit for lab-1), and your lowest 2 lab scores will be dropped.
+For example, if Lab-12 is scheduled on Monday, and Lab-13 is scheduled on Wednesday, then Lab-12 will be due at midnight on Wednesday.There will be 18 graded labs (there's no submission or credit for lab-1), and your lowest 2 lab scores will be dropped.

 <b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 3 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 3 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.
 Lab attendance will be tracked through a Google form.